TRYING TO PRINT SURFACES THAT ARE TOO THIN CAN RUIN YOUR OBJECT. HERE’S HOW TO AVOID THAT.

 Even 2mm might not be thick enough if you’re printing large, flat surfaces.
 Warping as the printed material cools is a well-known problem, but gravity is another – and it’s surprisingly easy to forget.
 Depending on size and material, large surfaces can bend under their own weight.
 The same applies to bulky objects on top of a slender support, such as a flower on a stem.
 Consider making supports – whether temporary or permanent – slightly thicker to compensate.
 Walls can be reinforced with internal ribs to help stabilise them.

 Spending time and material creating an object that immediately warps or collapses is frustrating, but it can be avoided with some good planning.
-Spend just a little extra time checking your model and visualising how it will work when translated into a physical print, and you can avoid most of the likely issues.
+Spend just a little extra time checking your model and visualising how it will work when translated into a physical print, and you can avoid most of the likely issues associated with 3D printing wall thickness.